Bogdanp/dramatiq/docs/source/index.rst

    $ pip install -U dramatiq[redis, watch]

-Read the :doc:`guide` if you're ready to get started.
+Read the :doc:`motivation` behind it or the :doc:`guide` if you're ready to get started.

 User Guide